katyapaki/todo-app/README.md

 ## Files
 - `index.html` — structure and UI
 - `styles.css` — minimal styling
-- `script.js` — add/delete logic + localStorage persistence
+- `script.js` — add/delete/complete, filters, and localStorage persistence

+## Filters
+- Use the buttons under the list: All / Active / Completed.
+- The current filter is remembered across reloads.
+- Mark an item complete with the checkbox; it will move according to the selected filter.